-If the Department of Justice and Regulation determines that you pose an unjustifiable risk to the safety of children, you will fail the Check and be issued with a Negative Notice.
+If the Department of Justice and Community Safety determines that you pose an unjustifiable risk to the safety of children, you will fail the Check and be issued with a Negative Notice.

 A Negative Notice prohibits you from doing child-related work, even if you qualify for an exemption.
 The Negative Notice is effective from the date on the notice.

 A copy of your Negative Notice is sent to all organisations you have listed with the department, but they are not told of the reason for the Negative Notice.
 By law, you must inform all organisations that engage you in child-related work that the department has issued you with a Negative Notice within seven days of the date on the notice.

 If the department issues you with a Negative Notice, you cannot apply for a Check again for five years, unless your circumstances change.
 If you apply after this time, by law you must not do any child-related work until you pass the Check.
 If the department issues you with a second Negative Notice, you cannot apply again for another five years.

 If you are a Negative Notice holder, you can only re-apply for a Check within five years if there is a relevant change in circumstances such as: